What is MDS?

 - Platelets (also called thrombocytes) – which prevent us from bruising and bleeding.

 This is debilitating in itself and often requires regular blood transfusions.
 Transfusions are time consuming and restrictive.

 If an injury is sustained blood loss may be excessive.
 Clearly these factors result in many constraints and difficulties.
-Platelet transfusions may be required on a regular basis and once again these are time consuming and restrictive.
+Platelet transfusions may be required on a regular basis.

 The only cure is a bone marrow transplant for those patients who are fit enough and who have a suitable donor.
 Recovery may take months or even years and during this time the patient has to be monitored regularly and where necessary, be supported with transfusions.